twigphp/Twig/doc/intro.rst

     extension=twig.so

-And from now on, Twig will automatically compiles your templates to take advantage of the C extension.
+And from now on, Twig will automatically compile your templates to take advantage of the C extension.

 .. tip::